virgesmith/demographyMicrosim/README.md

 This data is used to generate a synthetic population.

-Population aggregate data is sourced from UK census 2011, for the London Borough of Tower Hamlets at middle-layer super output area (MSOA) resolution.
+The population aggregate data is 2011 UK census data sourced from [nomisweb](https://www.nomisweb.co.uk), for the London Borough of Tower Hamlets at middle-layer super output area (MSOA) resolution.
 MSOA corresponds to a subregion containing approximately 8,000 people.
 Tower Hamlets is split into 32 MSOAs and its total population is recorded as just over 250,000.

 For the purposes of this worked example we have preprocessed the census data into the following csv files:

-* [sexAgeEth.csv](data/sexAgeEth.csv) - count of persons by MSOA by sex by age band by ethnicity
+- [sexAgeEth.csv](data/sexAgeEth.csv) - count of persons by MSOA by sex by age band by ethnicity
-* [sexAgeYear.csv](data/sexAgeYear.csv) - count of persons by MSOA by sex by single year of age by ethnicity
+- [sexAgeYear.csv](data/sexAgeYear.csv) - count of persons by MSOA by sex by single year of age by ethnicity

 #### Categories:
 - MSOA: ONS code for the 32 MSOAs within Tower Hamlets